Water wise gardening

 Trees and taller shrubs cast pools of shadow which provide relief from summer heat, help to reduce evaporation and shelter smaller plants.

-Sweet thorn (Acacia karroo) grows in any soil and climate and adapted to dry conditions.
+Sweet thorn (Acacia karroo) grows in any soil and climate and is adapted to dry conditions.

 Paperbark thorn (Acacia sieberiana var. woodii) develops a flat-topped crown which casts dappled shade, allowing other plants to grow beneath its canopy.